WalterSimoncini/pdf-decrypt/README.md

 ### How does this work?

-This script rasterizes the input PDF to a set of images using `pdftoppm`, which are then rebuilt in a PDF via `tesseract` and finally the OCR is applied via [ocrmypdf](https://ocrmypdf.readthedocs.io/en/latest/)
+This script rasterizes the input PDF to a set of images using `pdftoppm`, which are then rebuilt into a PDF via `tesseract` and finally the OCR is applied via [ocrmypdf](https://ocrmypdf.readthedocs.io/en/latest/)